ariesti/ariesti.github.io/_posts/2019-06-25-hackerx-speed-dating-for-work.md

 _Some swag_

-Some of these companies were nice enough to give me a notebook or a mug or a bag.
+Some of these companies were nice enough to give me a notebook or a mug or a tote bag.
 It’s a nice gesture, but I really wasn’t expecting anything other than a call or an email the next few days.
 It would probably just make more sense to hand out goodie bags at the end or the beginning to everyone who came, if you ask me.

 _A call_